-Our Five Mile Lake location has a creative outdoor classroom space in a park that includes the lake, towering trees and acres of meadows.
-This location also includes easy beach access, great indoor spaces (with a kitchen and bathrooms) and a large, nearby playground that provides a great place to play or visit with other students and families before or after class!
+Our Five Mile Lake location has an experienced teaching team and a creative outdoor classroom space in a park that includes a lake, towering trees and acres of meadows.
+This location also includes easy beach access, great indoor space (with a kitchen and bathrooms) and a large, nearby playground that provides a great place to play or visit with other students and families before or after class!

 Several principles that guide our work include building a sense of curiosity and wonder, cultivating civic engagement and stewardship, and using natural materials.
 We are immersed in the changes from season to season.
 In the fall, students count colorful tree leaves and build piles and forts to play in.
 In the winter, students stay warm through active games and adventures exploring the incredible park features.
 During the spring, students build sand castles on the beach and learn about the blooming plants in their classroom and during hikes.